PowerCommons - The Open Silicon Commons

 Overview

 Implementation of Microwatt SoC on Xilinx VCU-118 using the native Microwatt build system (FuseSoC/VHDL).
-This work established basic board support and added DDR4 memory capability.
+This work establishes basic board support, DDR4 and debugging capabilities.

 Platform: Xilinx VCU-118 (XCVU9P FPGA)